What Is Future Food 21

 Future Food 21 Conferences

-Beginning in the fall of 2021, the Association will begin to organize and host an annual Future Food 21 conference featuring topics that align with current trends in the industry.
-The day long conference will include expert speakers who will bring to light what is behind each of the trends and what the industry can expect in the way of challenges and potential opportunities.
+Beginning in the fall of 2021, the Association organized and hosted the first Future Food 21 conference featuring topics that aligned with current trends in the industry.
+With the changing public health conditions, the WMFPA hosted a series of breakout webinars from September 24, 2021 to December 14, 2021.
+The conference webinars included expert speakers who will bring to light what is behind each of the trends and what the industry can expect in the way of challenges and potential opportunities.
+The WMFPA plans to organize Future Food 21 Conferences in the future as in-person day-long events or potentially as webinars.
+The 2021 Conference Webinar Series with recordings of each breakout session is found under this Future Food Tab of the website.

 * Cardiometabolic disease costs associated with suboptimal diet in the United States: A cost analysis based on a microsimulation model. https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.1002981